Already a DIA Member? Sign in. Not a member? Join.

 Sabine Brosch was appointed DPO at EMA in January 2022.
 She joined EMA in 1996 and has been working in pharmacovigilance, clinical trials and international harmonisation (ICH) and standardisation (ISO) focusing on the development of the Individual Case Safety Report and Identification of Medicinal Products standards as well as the medical terminology MedDRA.
 She holds a master’s degree in pharmacy and a doctor of natural sciences degree of the University of Vienna, Austria.

-Gaby L. Danan, MD, PhD
+Gaby L. Danan, MD, PHD

-Gaby L. Danan, MD, PhD
+Gaby L. Danan, MD, PHD

 Pharmacovigilance Expert, GLD, France